vinayakz/AWS-VPC-and-Networking/VPC and Components.md

 # What is VPC ?
   - Virtual Private cloud enables you to launch resources into a virtual network that you have defined.
 VPC customers can **run code, store data, host websites, and do anything else they could do in an ordinary private cloud,** but the private cloud is hosted remotely by a public cloud provider.
+  - A Private, isolated network within the AWS cloud where you can launch and manage your resources securely.

 ## AWS Services Inside VPC and Outside VPC